neoxic/ESCape32/README.md

 ESCape32
 ========

-Firmware for 32-bit BLDC motor electronic speed controllers that aims at simplicity.
+Firmware for 32-bit BLDC motor electronic speed controllers that aims for simplicity.
 It is designed to deliver smooth and efficient motor drive, fast transitions from a complete stop to full throttle, robust direction reversals, and maximum hardware support.

 Features